Crystalsage/pillai-hackathon/README.md

-This project was created as a part of our submission to Algeria hackathon 2022.
+This project was created as a part of our submission to Alegria hackathon 2022.

 # Angel
 <img src="https://cdn.discordapp.com/attachments/955875342910902282/955875353480548382/unknown.png"/>